gosukiwi/alerter/README.md

 If you need more options, you can pass a configuration object instead of a string ```alerter({'text': 'Hello, World!', 'orientation': 'left'});```

-You can also add an onclick function to the alert!   ```
+You can even add an onclick function to the alert!   ```
                 alerter({
                     'text': 'Click Me!',
                     'onclick': function () { alert('Alert was clicked-ed!'); }